Learn how pay rates, cost rates, and billable rates impact profitability.

 employee cost rate

 Overhead isn’t a single cost but made up of many different costs.
 Some costs may be relevant to your business, others may not.
+Follow the link if you need help calculating your overhead.

 |Purchase costs + additional expenses = product cost rate|